 Surprisingly enough “lapskaus” comes from the English “lobscouse”.
 The origin is uncertain, but probably the word is composed of “lob” meaning lump, and “course” meaning course or dish.
 Translated into modern language it simply becomes “lumpy dish”, which is a straightforward enough description of the different Norwegian versions of lapskaus.

-In context: Like with most traditional dishes around the world you would find a lot of different recipes for lapskaus in Norway.
+Like with most traditional dishes around the world you would find a lot of different recipes for lapskaus in Norway.
 My mother, for instance, made hers with beef and not pork and she never used celeriac or onions and she served it with wholemeal bread and not flatbread.
 And as a good son, that’s how I make and serve mine – Ted 😉